Let's talk about logos

-The visual image of a brand, product or project (which we usually call a logo) is a graphic symbol that identifies it, allowing its recognition among its peers.
+The visual image of a brand, product or project (which we usually call a logo), is a graphic symbol that identifies it, allowing it to be recognized among its peers.

-Some brands can even show a message, a concept or specific information about what they represent.
+Some brands are capable of transmitting a message, a concept or specific information about it. which represent.

-Although it is not necessary that this image be allusive to the brand, and in fact there are well-known brands worldwide that are not, it is considered a good "added value" that this symbol transmits some allegorical message.
+Although it is not necessary that this image be allusive to the brand, it is considered a good "added value" that this symbol transmits some allegorical message.

-This message can be oriented both to the name and to the activity or product that they develop, thus helping to gain prominence in the public and its correct identification.
+This message can be oriented both to the name and to the activity they carry out, favoring the pregnancy in the public and its correct identification.

 The Fate logo represents a tire.
-Fate manufactures tires and the symbol chosen is the synthesis of its activity reduced to the minimum expression: All tires are round.
+Fate manufactures tires and the chosen symbol is the synthesis of their activity reduced to the minimum expression: All tires are round.